Understand and use sequence, selection, and iteration

 1. Start

-2. Selection (Conditional Branching)
+2. Selection (Conditional Statements)

 Selection statements allow a program to make decisions and execute different blocks of code based on whether a condition is true or false.
 The primary selection statement is the if statement.